mattbierner/blog.mattbierner.com/_posts/2020-02-7-sex-tapes.md

 </section>
 <section markdown="1">

 Ok, so maybe if I was getting a hundred shiggies a year sex would just become routine.
 No big deal.
-Just another form of entertainment, like a another hit of social media or Netflix...
+Just another form of entertainment, like another hit of social media or Netflix...
 Maybe that last part is not the best analogy.

 The more I think about that though, the more depressing that outcome seems.
 Because sex matters to me.
 Not just physically but emotionally.
 Perhaps even spiritually.
 I need to be able to trust and value and love my partner, and know they feel the same way about me.
 Maybe hormone crazed teenage me didn't care about that as much but less hormone crazed and slightly more domesticated adult me definitely does.